-Individuals can earn badges for the things they learn, both online and offline, and then display them in their Backpack, or on their website or social media profiles.
+Individuals can earn badges for the things they learn, both online and offline, and then display them in Open Badge Passport or Backpack, or on their website or social media profiles.
 With Open Badges, every badge is full of information.
 Each one has important data built in that links back to the issuer, the criteria it was issued under and evidence verifying the credential.

 Institutions and organisations can issue badges as recognition for the things they teach.
 Open Badges is not proprietary – it’s free software and an open technical standard.
 Open Badges are designed, built and backed by a broad community of contributors, including NASA, Disney, Intel, and many more.
 The open source model means that improvements made by one partner can benefit everyone, from bug fixes to new features.

 Badge Wiki, a knowledge repository for Open Badges, is a useful starting point for anyone wanting to know more about Open Badges!

 7 Things You Should Know About Digital Badges